What is ScriptMagic?¶

 Before diving in, here are a few terms you'll see throughout ScriptMagic:

-- Blocking map — A visual diagram showing where characters are positioned on stage.
+- Blocking map — A visual diagram showing where characters are positioned on stage, with support for scenery, drawing, and scale calibration.
+See The Blocking Editor.